numirias/firefed/README.md

   -h, --help            show this help message and exit -P, --profiles        show all local profiles
   -p PROFILE, --profile PROFILE
-                        profile name or directory
+                        profile name or directory to be used when running a feature
-  -v, --verbose         verbose output (can be used multiple times) -f, --force           force treating target as a profile directory even if
+  -v, --verbose         verbose output (can be used multiple times) -f, --force           treat target as a profile directory even if it doesn't
-                        it doesn't look like one
+                        look like one

 features:
   Set the feature you want to run as positional argument.
-Each feature has its own sub arguments.
+Each feature has its own sub arguments which can be listed with `firefed <feature> -h`.

   FEATURE
     addons              List installed addons/extensions.